notras/PowerVSConnectivity/README.md

 <p>Very useful guide from my coleague Chris:https://www.linkedin.com/in/csciarrino</p>
-This scenario use TGW in advance: https://cloudguy.ca/2022/03/19/connecting-to-ibm-power-systems-virtual-servers-through-direct-link/
+This scenario use TGW in advance and Direct link for connect on-premise infrastructure: https://cloudguy.ca/2022/03/19/connecting-to-ibm-power-systems-virtual-servers-through-direct-link/

 IBM cloud documentation: